top of page

 The Power of Immersive Learning

-While the concept of virtual reality (VR) and augmented reality (AR) in the classroom has existed for a decade, widespread adoption has been slow due to high costs, a lack of quality applications, and the need for teacher training.
+While the concept of virtual reality (VR) and augmented reality (AR) in the classroom has existed for a decade, widespread adoption has been slow.
+High costs, a lack of quality applications, and the need for teacher training have hindered progress.
 However, the landscape is changing.
 Meta's "Meta for Education," launched in November of last year, is making immersive learning more accessible with affordable headsets and dedicated apps for educators and administrators.

 Studies show the significant benefits of immersive learning: